-Asian-Mexican fusion is at its best at Seoul Taco, an STL taco truck staple turned regional success with four brick-and-mortar locations, including in CoMo and Chicago.
+Asian-Mexican fusion is at its best at Seoul Taco, an STL taco-truck-staple, turned regional success story with four brick-and-mortar locations, including in CoMo and Chicago.
 This truck packs Korean BBQ flavors into Mexican-style tacos, quesadillas, and burritos, with a choice of steak, chicken, spicy pork, or a tofu filling.
 Our favorite?
 The fresh-but-savory Gogi bowl: veggies, your choice of protein, spicy Gochujang Pepper Sauce, and a sunny side up egg over a bed of rice.
 No truck in sight?
 No worries—Seoul Taco’s funky Loop location is often crowded but lines move quickly.

-We know what you're thinking: a sausage truck?
+We know what you're thinking: A sausage truck?
 Oh, it's so much more, friend.
 Chef Bill Cawthon is using his fine dining training to make not only some of the best sausages in town—ranging from chicken to alligator—but also approachable, delicious small plates.
 The fries are probably the best in town, so don't plan on sharing.

 Cha Cha Chow has been ahead of the curve since 2010, when they began serving up their Latin American-inspired cuisine as the first live-cooking truck in town.
-Now with seven years, numerous awards, and a storefront on the Hill under their wheels, this foodie favorite is still preparing the same flavorful cuisine that got them voted one of America’s best food trucks.
-Chow down on best sellers like the curried sweet potato taco topped with grilled onion, white cheddar, and cilantro, or truly go all in with the Walking Taco: cornflake-breaded fried chicken drizzled with spicy chipotle aioli and topped with a crunchy red cabbage and jalapeño slaw.
+Now with nine years, numerous awards, and a storefront on The Hill under their wheels, this foodie favorite is still preparing the same flavorful cuisine that got them voted one of America’s best food trucks.
+Chow down on best-sellers like the curried sweet potato taco topped with grilled onion, white cheddar, and cilantro, or truly go all in with the Walking Taco: cornflake-breaded fried chicken drizzled with spicy chipotle aioli and topped with a crunchy red cabbage and jalapeño slaw.
 You can keep up with the truck’s location by following them on Twitter @whereschacha.

 The good people at Sarah’s have been bringing joy to the St. Louis area with their custom-baked desserts on wheels since 2010.
 With fun speciality cupcake flavors like the vanilla crème brûlée and lemon blueberry cheesecake, along with knockout classics like salted caramel, there’s plenty to pick from for your Cheat Day bliss.
 No one is left out of the fun either, with special gluten-free and vegan-friendly options available for special order.
 And if you find yourself unable to stop at just one?
 You’ll be in good company; we can’t restrain ourselves either.

 How can you make fried dough covered in sweet glazes and toppings taste even better?
 You serve it out of Clyde, Vincent Van Doughnut’s very own 1960 Ford Grumman Olson step van.
-Winner of Cooking Channel’s Donut Showdown, this cute van sells some of STL’s best desserts.
-Grab a classic like the blueberry cake doughnut, or really treat yo’ self with the extravagant speciality flavors, including a Lemon Lavender doughnut made with fresh squeezed lemon and Italian lavender oil.
+Winner of the Cooking Channel’s Donut Showdown, this cute van sells some of STL’s best desserts.
+Grab a classic like the blueberry cake doughnut, or really treat yo’ self with the extravagant specialty flavors, including a Lemon Lavender doughnut made with fresh squeezed lemon and Italian lavender oil.
 These artisanal, from-scratch treats are also available at brick-and-mortar locations in Clayton and the Grove, but nothing beats the straight-from-the-truck fun.